 You may report side effects to your national health agency.

 - The first dose is given in a doctor’s office or hospital.
-This will also be done if the dose is raised, or if your child is starting this drug again after stopping it for some time.
-Your child will be watched for at least 6 hours after the first dose of this drug.
+This will also be done if you are starting this drug again after stopping it for some time.
+You will be watched for at least 6 hours after the first dose of this drug.
 Some people may need to be watched overnight.
-Before starting this drug, tell your child’s doctor about all of your child’s other drugs and health problems.
+Before starting this drug, tell your doctor about all of your other drugs and health problems.

-- Do not stop giving this drug without calling the doctor who ordered it for your child.
+- Do not stop taking this drug without calling the doctor who ordered it for you.